Zabolotnie Tatars: Genetics

 Eight Y-DNA haplotypes were detected among Zabolotnie Tatars.
 A research found that 62 % of Zabolotnie Tatar males belong to N1b-P43, following by N1c-LLYY22 10 % and N-M231 10 %.
 Other, less widespread haplogroups are O3-M122 4 %, R1b1-M73 4 %, J2b-M12 2 %, R1a-M198 1 %, L2-M317 1%.
 Other haplogroups accounted for additional 6 %.

+89.5% of Zabolotnie Tatar males are carrying the Y-DNA haplogroup N-M231, having one of the highest concentration of this haplogroup, second only to the Samoyedic Nganasans.

-The closest populations to Zabolotnie Tatars are Khanty, Mansi and forest Nenets people, and just a little bit more distant, but also very close, are the Khakas, Shor and Altai people.
+The closest populations to Zabolotnie Tatars are Khanty, Mansi and the forest Nenets, and just a little bit more distant, but also very close, are the Khakas, Shor and Altai peoples.
 Because of that geneticists are making conclusion about genetic contribution of Ugric and Samoyedic peoples to the gene pool of Zabolotnie Tatars.
 It is the high percentage of the haplogroup N1c2b that connects Zabolotnie Tatars to the peoples of the Arctic and South Siberia.
 It is probably the common heritage of ancient populations of North Eurasia.

 Language

-Zabolotnie Tatars' speach differs from other forms of Siberian Tatar as it also uses letter f, which lacks in other Siberian Tatar dialects.
+The Zabolotnie Tatars speak Zabolotnie, a variant of the Tobol-Irtysh dialect of the Siberian Tatar language.
+It differs from other forms of Tobol-Irytsh Tatar as it also uses letters f and h, Letter h is also present in Tom Tatar and Baraba Tatar dialects.